bbauska/W3Cx-4of5-thru-May-2024/README.md

 retrieve [records](https://www.w3.org/TR/IndexedDB/#dfn-record) from an object store through means other than their key.

-An *index* allows the user to look up records in an object store using the properties of the values in the object store's records.
+An <i>index</i> allows the user to look up records in an object store using the properties of the values in the object store's records.
 Indexes are a common concept in databases.
 Indexes can speed up object retrieval and allow multi-criteria searches.
 For example, if you store persons in your